LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 Go back to Conversation Builder to link your bot to the bot user you just created.

-{: .important}
-LivePerson recommends that, when you connect your bot to LiveEngage, you deploy at least two LiveEngage bot agents for a single bot.
-This is so the second bot agent can serve to support failover.
-Additionally, if you have traffic considerations, you might want to deploy three or more bot agents.

 #### Add the agent connector

 1. Open the bot, and click **Agent Connectors** on the menu bar in the upper-right corner.